defold/doc/docs/en/manuals/sound.md

 : Should be set to a sound file in your project.
 The file should be in _Wave_ or _Ogg Vorbis_ format.
 Defold supports sound files saved at 16bit bit depth and with a sampling rate of 44100.

 *Looping*
-: If checked the sound will play back in a loop until explicitly stopped.
+: If checked the sound will play back in _Loopcount_ times or until explicitly stopped.

+*Loopcount*
+: The number of times a looping sound will play before stopping (0 means the sound should loop until explicitly stopped).

 *Group*
 : The name of the sound group the sound should belong to.
 If this property is left empty, the sound will be assigned to the built-in "master" group.